volonbolon/volonbolon.github.io/_posts/2017-12-20-escape-vs-non-escape-closures.markdown

 layout: post
 title: "Escape vs Non-Escape closures"
 date: 2017-12-20 23:49:59 GMT
-categories: memory management tips implementation code swift
+tags: memory management tips implementation code swift
 ---

 Let’s first try to understand what a escaping closure is.
 If a closure is passed as an argument of a function and is invoked after the function returns, the closure is *escaping*.
 Alternatively, if the closure is execute within the recipient scope, it’s *non-scaping*